CCOG for OMT 234 Fall 2023

-Demonstrate appreciation and understanding of cultural diversity from interacting online with other OMT programs with COIL (Collaborative Online International Learning) and other cultural awareness opportunities within the OMT program.
+Demonstrate appreciation and understanding of cultural diversity by participating in cultural awareness opportunities within the OMT program.

 Course Activities and Design

 Ophthalmic Medical Technology Seminar is presented by means of discussion, small group activities, guest speakers, field trips and audio-visual presentations.
 Students will be expected to actively participate in discussions and critique speakers and ideas.
-Students interact with ophthalmic professionals during student field trips and while participating in volunteer events available in the ophthalmic community.
-Students will have an opportunity to participate in cultural diversity through means of online collaboration or other special events.
+Students interact with ophthalmic professionals in the ophthalmic community.
+Students will have an opportunity to participate in cultural diversity through means special events.